b-vovk/test-coveradge/README.md

 To run test use command `npm test`

-## Test Coveradge
+## Test coveradge

-To run test with coverage report `npm test:coverage`
+To run test with coverage report use command `npm test:coverage`